JoelHill/go-rest-http-blaster/README.md

 	}
 	ctx := context.Background()

+	// make you a client
 	c, err := cbapi.NewClient("http://localhost:8080/foo/bar")
 	if err != nil {
 		log.Fatalln(err.Error())
 	}
-	defer c.Recycle()
+	// you can defer the recycle if you need to hang on to the request and response defer c.Recycle()

+	// make the empty struct pointer
 	response := &ResponsePayload{}

-	statusCode, err := c.WillSaturate(response).Post(ctx, payload)
+	// we will saturate the response with this post statusCode, err := c.WillSaturate(response).Post(ctx, payload)
+	if err != nil {
+		log.Fatalln(err.Error())
+	}

 	log.Println(statusCode)
 	log.Printf("%+v", response)